 The sound quality is acceptable for casual gaming.
 You'll hear enemies approaching, explosions will have impact, and dialogue will be clear.
 But if you're used to a decent headset, you'll notice the lack of detail, the narrow soundstage, and the muddy bass.
 The microphone is usable but unimpressive.
 Your teammates will understand you, but they won't be impressed by your audio quality.

-At Β£15.99, this represents decent value if your expectations are realistic.
-It’s not a “budget audiophile secret” or a “hidden gem that punches above its weight class.”
-It’s a cheap wireless gaming headset that performs adequately for its price.
-Sometimes that’s exactly what you need.
+At £16.99, this represents decent value if your expectations are realistic.
+It's not a "budget audiophile secret" or a "hidden gem that punches above its weight class."
+It's a cheap wireless gaming headset that performs adequately for its price.
+Sometimes that's exactly what you need.

 For more gaming headset reviews across different price points, check out our full collection.
 And if you're considering other budget wireless options, the Ozeino Wireless Gaming Headset UK is worth comparing directly against this KAPEYDESI model.